The symbolism of flowers and fruit in Chinese art: Huā duǒ

 Peach trees are grown throughout China and many parts of the plant are used in traditional medicine.
 The timber is reputed to keep away demons and branches were placed at the entrance to houses at New Year for this purpose (this is probably due to the homophone táo ‘to eliminate’).

 A peach orchid was the setting of a very famous event in Chinese literature.
-In the ‘Romance of the Three Kingdoms Sān guó zhì yǎn yìLiu Bei, Guan Yu and Zhang Fei swear an oath of enduring loyalty to each other in a peach orchard.
+In the ‘Romance of the Three Kingdoms Sān guó zhì yǎn yìLiu Bei, Guan Yu and Zhang Fei swore an oath of enduring loyalty to each other in a peach orchard.

 Pear